viragtripathi/redislabs-docs/content/rs/developing/modules/redisearch.md

 ## Configuring

-### Partitioning and Shards In Regards to RediSearch Enterprise
+### Partitioning and Shards In Regards to RediSearch

-RediSearch Enterprise differs from its open source brother in one key aspect.
+RediSearch differs from its open source brother in one key aspect.
 The enterprise version can work with multiple shards on a distributed cluster such as Redis Enterprise Software and the open source version is limited to using only one shard.
 When a RediSearch